jsonnet-libs/docsonnet/README.md

 }
 ```

-Along the actual function definition, a _docsonnet_ key is added, with the functions name prefixed by the familiar `#` as it's name.
+Along the actual function definition, a _docsonnet_ key is added, with the functions name prefixed by the familiar `#` as its name.
 Above example defines `myFunc` as a function, that greets the user and takes a single argument of type `string`.

 ### Objects